Accounting careers: Which CPA career path to choose

 - Academia - You will find accounting careers in a number of roles in the academic setting.
 Not only will you find these accountants in the classroom, but you will find them in the accounting office, financial aid, the comptroller’s office and auditing.
 These accountants may also have private practices to supplement their income and experience.

 - Nonprofit organizations - Every non-profit needs an accountant.
 These organizations have a number of rules and tax implications that affect the way they do business.
 Additionally, non-profit organizations may be run under governmental grants.
 These grants have certain financial stipulations and must be carried out to the letter.
 The accountants on staff at a non-profit organization make sure every dollar is properly accounted for and the financials are in order.
 Although these administrative budgets may be a lot smaller than a major corporation, there are a number of national non-profit organizations that handle millions of dollars each year.

 - Board of directors - Accountants are known to be part of a number of boards, whether they are non-profit or for-profit.
 They work on the auditing side of things for public companies.
 They make sure all the financials are in order, and provide guidance to the company on steps they should take and any tax implications that may arise.
 Accountants are a vital part of the health of these organizations in which they serve.

 Although you may find accountants working in all of these places, many individuals on the accounting career path opt to go into private practice and operate as a sole proprietor.
 This allows them the flexibility to work when they want to, establish their own hours and relocate as they wish.
 The rewards can be great when they have the right clientele in place to help sustain the business.

-Although the study sessions and preparation may be intense, it is nothing compared to the CPA career path opportunities that will arise once the grunt work is done.
+Although the study sessions and preparation for the CPA Exam may be intense, it is nothing compared to the CPA career opportunities that will arise once the grunt work is done.
 Working as part of a consulting team, audit or tax manager, senior associate, finance manager or other position can be the right stepping stone for your future and help you achieve your dream CPA career.